Sung-Huan/ANNOgesic/docs/source/test_case.rst

 If you want to know the SNPs or mutations of your RNA-seq data, you can use ``snp`` to get it.
 ``snp`` is divided by two parts.
-One part is for comparing with the "reference strain" which is the closed strain of your strain("target strain").
+One part is for comparing with the "reference strain" which is the closed strain of your query strain ("target strain").
 It is useful for users who have no fasta files of their strain.
 You can refer to the section of ``Retrieving the input data``.
-Because you may not have time to check the mutations between "reference strain" and "target strain", it is a good way to detect the mutations automatically.
+Because you may not have time to check the mutations between "reference strain" and "target strain", ``snp`` can help you to detect the mutations automatically.
 You just need to put your bam files of "reference strain" in correct path.
 It will generate the potential sequences.
-The other part is for detecting the mutations of the alignment files and "target strain".
+The other part is for detecting the mutations of "target strain".
 In this part, you can know the real mutations of "target strain".
 Therefore, you need to put the bam files of "target strain" to the correct folder.

 Before running the subcommand, we must have the bam files.
-Because we already generated them through running ``circrna``, we can just use them.
-However, please remember that the mapping function of ``circrna`` is only basic one.
+Since we already generated them through running ``circrna``, we can just use them.
+However, please remember that the mapping function of ``circrna`` is very basic.
 If you have other request, please do mapping by yourself.

-For testing, we only discover the mutations of "target strain" because our mapping is based on the fasta of "target strain" - NC_000915.
+For testing, we only run the mutations of "target strain" because our mapping is based on the fasta of "target strain" - NC_000915.
 Therefore, we copy the bam files to ``BAMs_map_target``.

 ::

     cp ANNOgesic/output/circRNA/segemehl_align/NC_000915.1/SRR195199* ANNOgesic/input/BAMs/BAMs_map_target/tex_notex

-Then we can run the subcommand.
+Then we can run the subcommand with three programs -- ``extend_BAQ``, ``with_BAQ`` and ``without_BAQ`` (assigned as ``-p 1,2,3``).

 ::